Skip to main content

 Commercial Licenses

 Trademark agreements enable you to sell more products by including NC State branding, such as the Block S, Tuffy, and other registered marks associated with our brand.
-Learn more about how you can endear your product to Wolfpackers through our licensing program.
+Learn more about how you can elevate your product to Wolfpackers through our licensing program.